At Simply Adverse one of the most common questions we get asked is “If my house is repossessed can I get another mortgage?”

 Requesting your credit report will give you an idea of how healthy your credit history, and to understand your credit report in more detail, read our guide.

 If you’ve had a property or properties repossessed it can feel as though you may never be able to own your own home again.
 The important thing to remember is that with the right advice and guidance it is possible to find a lender who will consider your application.

-This is where the professional adverse credit mortgage brokers at Simply Adverse come in.
+This is where the professional bad credit mortgage brokers at Simply Adverse come in.
 Our experience and knowledge us give us the skills to match your circumstances with the lender who is most likely to take a sympathetic view of your circumstances.

 If you’ve had your home repossessed but now want to think about getting another mortgage, speak to Simply Adverse today.
 We’ll give you honest unbiased advice, and support you throughout the application process.